This post may contain compensated links. Refer to my disclaimer for more info.

 Thanksgiving Turkey Hacks!

 Y’all.
 It’s the week of Thanksgiving already!
-(Breathe in.
-Breathe out).
+(Breath in.
+Breath out).
 Let’s start this Monday of Thanksgiving week by going over the easiest way to cook a Thanksgiving turkey and what needs to get done today.
 I shared free hacks and printables for the big day and I promised we’d start the “to-do” part of our Thanksgiving printable together!
 I’ll share my Turkey recipe (with a video and a printable recipe card below) and we’ll have fun with our to-do list.
 Let’s get started, shall we?!

 Although we won’t start cooking the Thanksgiving turkey or other meats today, it’s important to have a plan.
 Here’s the to-do list concerning Tom the Turkey today: